 Burt’s Bees Mama Butter | Umm, this stuff is amazing.
 I lathered this body butter all over the areas I was most worried I would get stretch marks throughout my pregnancy.
 I would mix this in with cocoa butter and a body oil just to cover my bases and make sure my skin was extra soft to prevent stretch marks.

 First time to the blog?
-Hi, I am Brittany, and I am a fine art film photographer specializing in lifestyle wedding and family photography.
-I travel worldwide photographing beautiful weddings, engagements, and families, and most of the time you can find me in Chicago, Naples (Southwest Florida), and Las Vegas.
+Hi, I am Brittany, and I am a fine art film photographer specializing in lifestyle wedding and family photography in Southwest Florida (Naples) and Chicago.
 My light and airy editing style and candid, joyful photos are what I am best known for.
 Interested in working together?
 Contact the studio for more information.

 **This post contains affiliate links.
 If you use these links to buy something I may earn a commission at no cost to you.
 This helps support all the content I am creating**